neurodata/hyppo/.github/ISSUE_TEMPLATE/documentation_fix.md

 ---
 name: Documentation Fix
-about: Create a report to help us improve the documentation of mgc
+about: Create a report to help us improve the documentation of hyppo
 label: documentation

 ---